Implement a result list

 • <facetField> (string) is the @-prefixed name of the field the toggled facet is based on (for example, @tags).

 • <facetId> (string) is the unique identifier of the toggled facet.
-Typically, this is the name of the field this facet is based on (for example, @tags).
+Typically, this is the name of the field that this facet is based on (for example, @tags).

 2. Update the facet instance.

-3. Render the query results (see Rendering Query Results).
+3. Render the query results.

-1. Executing a search query when the user selects the salesforce item field
+1. Executing a search query when the user selects the salesforce item field:

 POST https://myorganizationid9sd8df7s.org.coveo.com/rest/search/v2 HTTP/1.1